The Hidden Hot Spots on Molokai

-On every corner of the island of Molokai there are delights for the eyes and enchantments for the soul.
-Explore the wilds of this island and travel back in time to witness the marvels of how Hawaii was meant to be experienced.
-Whether you are looking for a secluded place to sunbathe in the eastern shore, explore ecologically pristine environments or brave a scenic ocean-kayaking adventure, these are the best-kept secrets and hidden hot-spots that Hawaii’s Molokai has to offer.
+On every corner of Molokai, there are delights for the eyes and enchantments for the soul.
+Explore the wilds of this island and travel back in time to witness the marvels of this island.
+Whether swimming at a secluded beach or kayaking over barrier reefs, these are the best hidden hot spots on Molokai.

-Tasting Molokai: One cannot visit Molokai without sampling some of the most delicious flavors of the island.
-You can enjoy trying fresh authentic Molokai-grown coffee at the Hawaiian Plantation Store, visit Purdy’s All-Natural Macadamia Nut Farm located in Ho’olehua for scrumptious macadamia nut delicacies or peek in at the Molokai Meli family owned bee-keepers, for some unique Hawaiian kiawe honey.
+One cannot visit Molokai without sampling some of the most delicious flavors of the island.
+Try fresh authentic Molokai-grown coffee at the Hawaiian Plantation Store.
+Visit Purdy’s All-Natural Macadamia Nut Farm in Ho’olehua for scrumptious macadamia nut delicacies.
+Or check-out Molokai Meli for some unique Hawaiian kiawe honey.

-Halawa Valley: The beaches, glorious tropical flowers, fruit trees and many beautiful views along the way to the island’s secluded and scenic Halawa Valley will make you linger and drive slowly.
-Along the long and winding road, there is a small cove of glittering white sand, called Sandy Beach by local Molokai residents, which is a relaxing and relatively safe place to go swimming but only when the surf is not up.
-At road’s end in historic Halawa Valley, the site of some of the earliest known Hawaiian settlements, you can hike and explore to your heart’s content.
+The beaches, tropical flowers and beautiful views along the way to scenic Halawa Valley make you linger and drive slowly.
+Along the long and winding road, there is Sandy Beach, a small cove of glittering white sand.
+It’s a relaxing and relatively safe place to go swimming, but only when the surf is not up.
+The road ends in historic Halawa Valley.
+Here, you can see some of the earliest known Hawaiian settlements.
+You can also hike and explore to your heart’s content.

-Snorkeling Hot Spot: Kumimi Beach is the perfect destination for marine-life loving divers.
-Swim along the surface for spectacular views of brightly colored reef fish, such as butterflyfish, convict tangs and a variety of wrasses.
-These gentle waters are the ideal place to explore and afterward relax for a mid-morning nap on the comforting sand.
+Kumimi Beach is the perfect destination for marine-life loving divers.
+Swim along the surface for views of brightly colored reef fish, such as butterflyfish, convict tangs and wrasses.
+The beach is an ideal place to explore and for a mid-morning nap on its comforting sand.

-Mo’omomi Preserve: This treasured preserve is another area owned and protected by the Nature Conservancy.
-This rare coastal sand dune area is reputed to be one of the last strongholds of a relatively untouched Hawaiian coastal eco-system.
-On monthly escorted tours with Nature Conservancy staff, one can find rare and endangered native Hawaiian plants and animals, such as the Hawaiian green sea turtle and the sunflower, Tetramolopium rockii, which is found nowhere else in the world except at Mo’omomi.
+The Nature Conservancy owns and protects this preserve.
+This rare coastal sand dune area is one of the last untouched Hawaiian coastal eco-systems.
+On monthly escorted tours, one can find rare and endangered native Hawaiian plants and animals.
+Examples include: the Hawaiian green sea turtle and the sunflower, Tetramolopium rockii.
+One can find this sunflower nowhere else in the world except at Mo’omomi.

-Kapuaiwa Coconut Grove: This is fantastic place to watch the sunset.
-Amid the swaying silhouettes of palm trees, the colors that streak the sky are bold and bright before fading to a velvety blue, revealing thousands of stars.
-Be wary of sitting directly under the trees to avoid the perils of falling coconuts.
+This is one of the best hot spots on Molokai to watch the sunset.
+Amid the swaying silhouettes of palm trees, the colors that streak the sky are bold and bright before fading at dusk.
+Be wary of sitting under the trees to avoid falling coconuts.